 The Uttar Pradesh Medical Supplies Corporation Ltd- UPMSCL is a Government of UttarPradesh undertaking incorporated under Companies Act, 2013.
 It has been set up for providing timely and effective Health Care Services to the people of Uttar Pradesh.
-The key objective of the UPMSCL is to act as the central procurement agency for all essential and specialized drugs, medical equipments for the health care institutions at competitive rates.
+The key objective of the UPMSCL is to act as the central procurement agency for all essential and specialized drugs, medical equipment for the health care institutions at competitive rates.
 The Managing Director, Uttar Pradesh Medical SuppliesCorporation Ltd, SUDA Bhawan, 7/23, Sector-7, Gomti Nagar, Extension, Lucknow-226010, (hereinafterreferred as TIA) invites e –Tender for supply of Equipment to Uttar Pradesh Medical Supplies Corporation Limited for period of 2 years from commencement of contract.
-List of Equipments to be procured vide this tender is detailed in schedule of requirement: Section IV.
+List of Equipment to be procured vide this tender is detailed in schedule of requirement: Section IV.

 Over the last decades, several equipment has been procured and installed in the various health care institutions under the government under different schemes.
 One of the major problems encountered is the maintenance of the equipment.
 Site preparation, timely replacement of consumables, calibration of sensitive equipment, up gradation of technology, training to the doctors and paramedical staff- all poses problems.
 The corporation has been formed by the government to fill in these grey areas and to act as total service providers to the all the government health care institutions.
 Of course, this mammoth task could be achieved only with the active involvement and support of the manufacturers/dealers of the equipment.